-We’re bringing friendly staff, music, activities and art to the streets of downtown this summer!
+During the summer of 2019 we brought friendly staff, music, activities and art to the streets of downtown.
 Streets of Summer was a pilot stewardship program that occurred in two priority zones – Central Station and the area around Rice Park, Landmark Plaza and Hamm Plaza – that helped us explore a potential business improvement district for Saint Paul’s city center.
 In addition to hiring full-time staff, Streets of Summer offered community activities, art projects and social activations, providing a multiplier effect for all the efforts and investments aimed at building a vibrant downtown.
 Streets of Summer received funding from the Knight Foundation, the City of Saint Paul Cultural Sales Tax Revitalization Program, John and Ruth Huss, and Dr. Lowell Hellervik.

 Streets of Summer deployed five full-time staff members around Central Station, Rice Park, Landmark Plaza and Hamm Plaza to keep these vibrant areas welcoming, clean and safe.
 Managed by Block by Block, a national organization that operates business improvement districts, the Street Team picked up trash, removed graffiti, coordinated with adjacent businesses and gave directions to visitors.
 While the Street Team did not directly provide security services, their presence ensured a welcoming, safe environment.